kartik-v/bootstrap-fileinput/README.md

 are:

 - `file`: the file object instance
-- `previewId`: the identifier for the preview file container.
+- `previewId`: the identifier for the preview file container
 - `index`: the zero-based sequential index of the loaded file in the preview list
-- `reader`: the FileReader instance if available.
+- `reader`: the FileReader instance if available

 **Example:**
 ```js